• Skip to primary navigation

 These chewy gluten free oatmeal chocolate chip cookies are one of my favorite cookie recipes.
 They have all of my favorite flavors in one cookie!
 Make a double batch so you have lots of cookies to share.
 You can make this recipe in just 20 minutes!

-gluten free chocolate chip cookies on a wire rack.
+Gluten free chocolate chip cookies on a wire rack.

 I am totally in love with this new cookie recipe.
 I make a lot of gluten free cookies; I think I have over 40 on the blog!
 These gluten free oatmeal chocolate chip cookies are slightly crisp on the outside and chewy on the inside, and they are deliciously easy to make!